 Resize Disk Image

-There are several disk images which can be easily extended.
-But pay attention to the overall consumed space of your sparse/thin disk images.
+There are several disk images which can be easily extended, but pay attention to the overall consumed space of your sparse/thin disk images.
 In most cases, the GUI tool Qube Settings (available for every qube from the Start menu, and also in the Qube Manager) will allow you to easily increase maximum disk image size.

 Note: Size is the target size (i.e. 4096MB or 16GB, …), not the size to add to the existing disk.

 If you have run out of space for software in your Template, you need to increase root image of the Template (not private storage!).
 Make sure changes in the Template between reboots don’t exceed 10G.
 It is recommended to restart (or start and then shutdown, if it is not running) the template after resizing the root image.